-Faculty and staff members who have the responsibility to report any incident of sexual violence, hate crimes, and Group A Offenses to UConn Health Police.
+Faculty and staff members who have the responsibility to report any incident of sexual violence, hate crimes, and other serious offenses to the UConn Health Police Department.

-- CSAs generally include individuals with significant responsibility for campus security or student and campus activities. - To report an incident or to learn more about whether you are a CSA, call UConn Health Police at 860-679-2121.
+- CSAs generally include individuals with significant responsibility for campus security or student and campus activities. - To report an incident or to learn more about whether you are a CSA, call UConn Health Police at 860.679.2121.